juju/juju-gui/docs/d3-component-framework.rst

 module declaration, but a module writer must understand them all to properly use the framework.

+When a Component is created it can be in either an interactive or non-interactive state.
+This is controlled through a Boolean 'interactive' attribute which defaults to true.
+When false events will not be bound and this section can be skipped.

 When modules are added, three sets of declarative events are bound.
 This is done by including in the module an events object with the following (each optional) sections::